jensenbox/rustythook/docs/plan.md

 - [ ] use uv to start all python hooks in a separate process
 - [ ] use fnm to start all node hooks in a separate process
 - [ ] Add a strict rust linter to the project
+- [ ] Run rustyhook in compatible mode and ensure that it works with the pre-commit file found at 'docs/.pre-commit-config.yaml' - run the cache cleaner first to ensure it works from nothing.
 - [ ] Expand the documentation to include a section on how to use rustyhook in a monorepo - ensure the code works with monorepos.
 It should allow different sub-directories to have different configurations.
 There should be the option of merging configurations or using the most specific configuration.
 - [ ] Add a section to the documentation on how to use custom hooks.
 Ensure that the documentation includes a section on how we would prefer custom hooks to be written into the main application to reduce the time to execute the application and consider the utility for other users.
 Provide guidance that if the hook is very specific that you can extend it with any of the supported languages.
 We will likely need a central repository for users to publish custom hooks to.
 - [ ] Ensure that the deployed version of the documentation is updated when a new release is created.
 Also make sure that the application reports its version and matches the release version.